Charging station: Asia/Pacific

-In 2012, there are 17,000 public charging stations in China, mostly built by State Grid as a pilot program in major cities such as Beijing, Shanghai, Hangzhou, Shenzhen and Hefei.
-As of July 2024, China's total number of charging stations have reached 10.6 million, which include 3.2 million public units and 7.4 million private units, with over 55% being DC charging stations according to CCTV News, making China the country with the largest and most diverse vehicle charging network in the world.
+As of July 2024, China's total number of charging stations have reached 10.6 million, which includes 3.2 million public units and 7.4 million private units, with over 55% being DC charging stations according to CCTV News, making China the country with the largest and most diverse vehicle charging network in the world.
+This follows the 17,000 public charging stations that existed in 2012, mostly built by the State Grid of China as a pilot program in major cities such as Beijing, Shanghai, Hangzhou, Shenzhen and Hefei.

 As of December 2012, Japan had 1,381 public DC fast-charging stations, the largest deployment of fast chargers in the world, but only around 300 AC chargers.

 As of September 2013, the largest public charging networks in Australia were in the capital cities of Perth and Melbourne, with around 30 stations (7 kW AC) established in both cities – smaller networks exist in other capital cities.
+By 2024, the public charging network in Perth had grown to over 209 chargers while nationally there are over 5000 chargers across Australia as of 2026.

 In India, public electric vehicle (EV) charging stations are commonly located street-side and at retail shopping centers, government facilities, and other parking areas.
 Private charging stations are typically found at residences, workplaces, and hotels.